orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 What are different perspectives, on the same object in terms of the language.

+Projectile, or some energy(/localized updates), is a keeping a program pointer around and ste

 ###### Open explorations/quests
 *Explorers, researchers, traders, ..., pirates: Gatherers, crafters, ..., spreaders of items unknown to some, ... all*